Flower seller

-A flower seller, normally a woman, traditionally sells flowers on the street.
+A flower seller, traditionally a woman, sells flowers on the street.
 Often the flowers are carried in a basket, for example.
 The subject matter has been a favorite of artists.
 The profession has mostly died out in countries like the United Kingdom, but still exists in others such as India.

-The 1920s series of British Squibs films were constructed around the adventures of a London flower girl played by Betty Balfour.
+The 1920s series of British Squibs films were constructed around the adventures of a London "flower girl" played by Betty Balfour.